 Penny Lane was almost complete prior to this session, but required some additional overdubs by session musicians.

-The session began at 7pm and ended at 1.45am the following morning.
+The recording session began at 7pm and ended at 1.45am the following morning.
 Four flutes and two trumpets were added, after which two mono mixes were made.

 The flautists were Ray Swinfield, P Goody, Manny Winters and Dennis Walton, while the trumpeters were Leon Calvert and Freddy Clayton.
 As they rehearsed their score with George Martin and Paul McCartney, John Lennon was in the studio control room recording the proceedings, using vast amounts of tape echo and varispeed.